 - Investment in connection with the processing and marketing of agricultural products.

-No, loans granted under this scheme cannot be used to refinance existing loans.
+Loans granted under this scheme cannot be used to refinance existing loans.

-No, the scheme is open to all businesses that meet the eligibility criteria.
+This scheme is open to all businesses that meet the eligibility criteria.
 Therefore, both State Agency clients and businesses that are not in any way engaged with State Agencies are encouraged to apply.
 State agencies include Enterprise Ireland, the Local Enterprise Office (LEOs) and Bord Bia for example.

 As the agriculture and food sector have a particular exposure to the UK market, the Department of Agriculture, Food and the Marine contributed 40% of the State funding.
 As a result, at least 40% of the fund will be available to Primary Agriculture (farmers) / Food businesses.